cheike569/nextjs-simple-sitemap-generator/README.md

 # nextjs-simple-sitemap-generator

-A simple but working sitemap generator for NextJS Projects.
+A simple and easy sitemap generator for NextJS Projects.
+By Christoph Heike (Webzeile GmbH, www.webzeile.com)

 ## Installation